academe/OmniPay-Payone/README.md

 The `items` are optional, but if you do not supply at least one item, then a dummy item will be created for you; the cart is mandatory for the Frontend API, unlike the Server API.

+The `card` billing details can be used to pre-populate the payment form.
+If the personal details have been checked and known to be valid (another API is able to do that) then the name and address fields can be hidden on the payment form using `'showName' => false` and `'showAddress' => false`.

 The response message (from OmniPay) for performing the next action is: